gnodwell/Guelph-Course-Selection-Manager/README.md

 1. Ensure the "data.json" file has been created and is in the "scaper" folder.
 2. Navigate to root project folder.
-3. Type "python3 dataReader.py" to run program.
+3. Type "python3 cli.py" to run program.
 4. Use the numbered menu to operate the CLI tool and follow the prompts to perform searchs.

-To use the graph generator:

-1.